rapidsai/deployment/source/cloud/aws/sagemaker.md

 ## SageMaker Notebooks

-[SageMaker Notebook Instances](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html) can be augmented with a RAPIDS conda environment.

-We can add a RAPIDS conda environment to the set of Jupyter ipython kernels available in our SageMaker notebook instance by installing in a [lifecycle configuration script](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html).

-To get started head to SageMaker and create a [new SageMaker Notebook Instance](https://console.aws.amazon.com/sagemaker/home#/notebook-instances/create).
+To get started head to [the SageMaker console]((https://console.aws.amazon.com/sagemaker/) and create a [new SageMaker Notebook Instance](https://console.aws.amazon.com/sagemaker/home#/notebook-instances/create).

+Choose `Notebook > Notebook Instances > Create notebook instance`.

 ### Select your instance

+If a field is not mentioned below, leave the default values:

+- **NOTEBOOK_INSTANCE_NAME** = Name of the notebook instance
+- **NOTEBOOK_INSTANCE_TYPE** = Type of notebook instance.
 Select a RAPIDS-compatible GPU ([see the RAPIDS docs](https://docs.rapids.ai/install#system-req)) as the SageMaker Notebook instance type (e.g., `ml.p3.2xlarge`).
+- **PLATFORM_IDENTIFIER** = 'Amazon Linux 2, Jupyter Lab 3'
+- **IAM_ROLE** = Create a new role > Create role

 ![Screenshot of the create new notebook screen with a ml.p3.2xlarge selected](../../images/sagemaker-create-notebook-instance.png)

 ### Create a RAPIDS lifecycle configuration

+[SageMaker Notebook Instances](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html) can be augmented with a RAPIDS conda environment.

+We can add a RAPIDS conda environment to the set of Jupyter ipython kernels available in our SageMaker notebook instance by installing in a [lifecycle configuration script](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html).

 Create a new lifecycle configuration (via the 'Additional Options' dropdown).